DCC-Lab/Documentation/HowTo-InstallLumeneraPluginOnMatlab.md

-# How to use Lumenera camera with Matlab
+# How to install Lumenera Plugin on Matlab

 1. Extract files from the zip file 'MATLAB Image Acquisition v 2.0.1' into a directory of your choice, such as 'C:\Lumenera MatLab Plugin'.
 You can also download the zip file [here](https://www.lumenera.com/matlab-image-acquisition.html).
 Make sure to choose version 2.0.1.